ericzyhan/AMS-527/README.md

 2.  **Open the notebook:**

-    Navigate to and open the `HW1_notebook.ipynb` file in the Jupyter interface.
+    Navigate to and open the `Homework 1.ipynb` file in the Jupyter interface.

 3.  **Execute the cells:**